 Pembroke bells to be restored.

-Bells have rung in the church of St. Mary’s, Pembroke since the 1760s but they are now in a terrible state.
-Notoriously challenging to ring and out of tune, the bells need significant work to save them and improve them to the standard the historic Norman tower deserves.
+Bells have rung in the church of St. Mary’s, Pembroke since the 1760s but were allowed to get in a terrible state.
+Notoriously challenging to ring and out of tune, the bells needed significant work to save them and improve them to the standard the historic Norman tower deserves.

 Several different bell founders cast the eight bells in different years.
 For Queen Victoria's Diamond Jubilee in 1897, six bells were restored and two new ones added.
 To save the bells as part of the history and heritage of Pembroke Town, the Pembroke Bell Ringers are undertaking an extensive restoration project.